-Moneys on deposit to the credit of the Bond and Interest Sinking Fund Account, the Costs of Issuance Account, and the Redemption Account shall be invested by the Trustee only in investments as authorized by Minnesota law from time to time.
-Section 5.04 of the Indenture sets forth specific parameters as to type, credit quality, and maturity of investments.
-Moneys on deposit in the Refunding Account shall not be invested, but shall be immediately transferred to the Seven-A Trustee as described in "USE OF PROCEEDS - The Refunding" above.
+Moneys on deposit to the credit of the Construction Account, the Bond and Interest Sinking Fund Account, the Costs of Issuance Account, and the Redemption Account shall be invested by the Trustee only in investments as authorized by Minnesota law from time to time.
+The Indenture sets forth specific parameters as to type, credit quality, and maturity of investments.
+See Appendix V, "SUMMARY OF DOCUMENTS - The Indenture - Authorized Investments."